PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 05:38:03
+Last updated: 2024-04-12 05:38:36
-Random Quote: Some things are more important than doing math problems. - Bode Locke
+Random Quote: The truth can free you, if you let it. - Hannah Baker